JuliaControl/ModelPredictiveControl.jl/docs/src/manual/nonlinmpc2.md

 Pages = ["nonlinmpc2.md"]
 ```

+!!! todo "Under Construction"
+    This tutorial is currently under construction.
+Only the modeling part is written for
+    now.

 ## Nonlinear Model (DAE)

 In this example, the goal is to control the pH of a solution in a continuously stirred